MikaVirkkunen/architecture-center/docs/anti-patterns/monolithic-persistence/index.md

 ### Examine the telemetry for the data stores

 Instrumented the data stores to capture the low level details of the activity.
-In the sample application, the data access statistics showed a high volume of insert operations performed against both the `PurchaseOrderHeader` table and the `MonoLog`.
+In the sample application, the data access statistics showed a high volume of insert operations performed against both the `PurchaseOrderHeader` table and the `MonoLog` table.

 ![The data access statistics for the sample application][MonolithicDataAccessStats]